nicolasarruda/nicolasarruda/README.md

 ## Resume

-I'm currently working at company Fatec Jr as java back-end programmer developer.
+I'm currently studying at Fatec Jundiai and working at company Fatec Jr as java back-end programmer developer.
 I like to learn new subjects as new tools: spring, react, logic and other languages, lambda, structure data, relational and non-relational database, big data design paterns as well.
 These can be showed in my projects, for example, "fatec-empresa-jr-backend", "dscatalog", "project-sds4",